Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 b.
 Insert the excel code "=IF(COUNTIF($S:$S, S6) = 1, "Unique", IF(COUNTIF($S$2:S6, S6) = 1, "Duplicate representer", "Duplicate"))" into the "Duplicate Filtering" collumn

-This code labels the string in the "GTEx Format" Colummn as unique, Duplicate, or as a duplicate repsentor - which is the a single representive string from a duplicate group
+This code labels the string in the "GTEx Format" Colummn as unique, Duplicate, or as a duplicate repsentor.
+Duplicate representor is a representive string from a group of duplicates.